 At your first appointment, you’ll start with some paperwork to get a health history and we’ll have a short discussion about your main health concern.
-Then you choose a recliner in the treatment area, put your shoes, socks, and other personal items into the bin at the side of your chair, recline it back and I will be around shortly with the needles.
-Usually you relax with the needles in for about 30 to 60 minutes.
+Then I'll direct you to a recliner in the treatment area, put your shoes, socks, and other personal items into the bin behind your chair, recline it back and I will be around shortly with the needles.
+Usually you relax with the needles in for about 30 to 45 minutes.
 I encourage everyone to pay attention to their own needs regarding how long they will rest with needles.
 When you feel ready or “cooked” open your eyes and look my way, nod your head, or catch my eye and I’ll be over to take your needles out.

 You may notice a soft “buzzing” in your body or you might fall asleep (what we call an acu-nap).
 Let me know if you need to leave by a certain time and I will make sure you are ready by then.